Hong Kong defends plan to reduce corporate database transparency

 "I do not see why journalists should have the privilege," she said last month.

-Hong Kong journalist Bao Choy is also currently on trial for using a vehicle license database to investigate who was behind a mob attack on democracy protesters by pro-government supporters.
+Local journalist Bao Choy is also currently on trial for using a vehicle license database to investigate who was behind a 2019 mob attack on democracy protesters by pro-government supporters.

+Hong Kong says it adheres to international standards to counter money laundering.

+A report last year by the International Consortium of Investigative Journalists based on leaked documents found Hong Kong was among the biggest centers in Asia for suspect transactions between 1999 to 2017.